dolphindb/Tutorials_EN/streaming_tutorial.md

 }
 ```

-Poller1 pulls new data when the streaming table publishes new data.
+Poller1 pulls new data when the stream table publishes new data.
 When no new data is published, the program will wait at the poller1.poll method.

 The Java API uses pre-configured MessageHandler to get and process new data.
 First, the caller needs to define the Handler.
 The Handler needs to implement the com.xxdb.streaming.client.MessageHandler interface.